-Read about the Camping near Granby and Grand Lake, around West RMNP.
+- Read about the camping near Granby and Grand Lake.

 Fishing – There’s not much water worth fishing in on most of Co Rd 4.
 Lost Lake lies about 15 miles down the road toward Hwy CO-125.
 The best option is to return to Hwy 34, and choose one of the massive lakes: Shadow Mountain Lake, Lake Granby or Grand Lake.

 Hiking – Shared trails with bikes, horses and off-highway-vehicles.
 Many of the campsites have trails near them, as do all the parking areas.